 The Department of Sociology's Commitment to Racial Justice

-2022 Internships - Three Sociology students are interning at Baltimore Witness, a news site that provides transparency on violent crime cases in the city by collecting data on cases, reporting on court proceedings, and conducting interviews.
-These students have each published several stories.
+2022 Internships - Three Sociology students filled internship placements in Spring of 2022 at Baltimore Witness, a news site that provides transparency on violent crime cases in the city by collecting data on cases, reporting on court proceedings, and conducting interviews.
+These students each published several stories.

 Dr. Barbara Vann retired at the end of Spring 2020 term after over 30 years of teaching.

 New major requirements took effect F2021.
-New minor requirements take effect for the class of 2022.
+New minor requirements took effect for the class of 2022.

 Internship information has been updated.

-The Sociology Club presidents for 2021-2022 are Mackenzie Wright and Paul Capobianco.
+The Sociology Club presidents for 2022-2023 are Paul Capobianco, Nea James, and Anna Levine.